Monotheist0/Linux_Scripts/README.md

 Personal collection of bash scripts for Linux system administration and automation.

+## About

+These are scripts I regularly use to automate and simplify my Linux workflow.
+I developed and tested them with help from AI tools but I personally review and maintain the code regularly.

 ## Scripts

 - **system_inventory.sh** - Comprehensive system inventory tool for Fedora KDE Plasma